 El Bosque Chiquito | Half-Day Agricultural Bike Adventure of the Rio Grande Valley

-$190 per person + tax for party of two or $165 per person + tax for party of four or more
+$190 per person + tax for party of two or $160 per person + tax for party of three or more

 Private, Custom & Group Tours Available

-Tour meets in the lobby at Hotel Albuquerque and includes coffee, pastry and a local lavender product.
+Tour meets in the lobby at Hotel Albuquerque and includes lunch at The Farm Shop.

 Do you love cycling and think it’s a great way to explore new harder to reach places?
 Well, this cycling adventure takes you along New Mexico’s largest river, the Rio Grande, and into the heart of the harder to see agricultural heritage and water management system of Albuquerque’s Rio Grande Valley.

 Begin your tour in the center of Albuquerque, founded in 1706, you’ll learn how in those days farmers were given tracts of land (or ranchos) along the Rio Grande’s banks.
 Our half-day excursion thrusts you into the sights, sounds and smells of a bygone time, as you cycle nearly 6 miles to visit community-based farms and the Rio Grande Nature Center State Park.

 The Rio Grande River is the third largest river system in the United States and has a history as rich as the soil it traverses.
 Her settlers embraced the life-giving waters, deeply rooting themselves in her agricultural heritage, as well as developing an intricate system of acequias to sustain, nourish and grow their bountiful crops.